MAhsan204/SQL---Beginning/README.md

 ### 6. **Basic Data Types**
    - **Understanding Data Types**: A guide to the basic data types available in SQL Server, such as `INT`, `VARCHAR`, `DATETIME`, and `DECIMAL`, and how to use them when defining table columns.

-### 7. **Viewing and Managing Tables**
-   - **Viewing Tables**: How to list tables in a database using the Object Explorer in SSMS.
-   - **Troubleshooting Table Visibility**: Steps to take if tables are not showing in the Object Explorer or are not recognized in queries.

-### 8. Common Issues and Troubleshooting
-   - **Database Context**: Ensuring that your queries are executed in the correct database context.
-   - **IntelliSense Refresh**: How to refresh IntelliSense in SSMS to recognize newly created tables or changes in the database schema.

-## Getting Started

-To begin working with the examples provided in this repository, ensure you have SQL Server Management Studio installed and a connection to your SQL Server instance.
-Each SQL script is designed to be run individually in SSMS, with comments provided to guide you through the execution process and expected results.

 ## Conclusion